MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/country-and-region-availability-for-audio-conferencing-and-calling-plans/users-can-make-outbound-calls-to-these-countries-and-regions.md

 - Audio Conferencing
 - Phone System
 - Calling Plans
-description: Este tema contiene todos los países o regiones que los usuarios pueden realizar llamadas salientes a si disponen de un Plan de llamadas. ms.openlocfilehash: 9cac97144bec681773eca2811751525e0c2950d5 ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 04/03/2018
+description: This topic contains all of the countries/regions that users can place outbound calls to if they have a Calling Plan. ms.openlocfilehash: bd8ce62b5f1d5c8b032503a045e40c72bbe5d00b ms.sourcegitcommit: a0d3e7a177fcd0667ab0d7d0e904f4053b09a92d ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 04/18/2018
 ---
-# <a name="users-can-make-outbound-calls-to-these-countries-and-regions"></a>Los usuarios pueden realizar llamadas salientes a estos países y regiones
+# <a name="users-can-make-outbound-calls-to-these-countries-and-regions"></a>Users can make outbound calls to these countries and regions

-### <a name="see-what-countriesregions-users-can-make-outbound-calls-to-if-the-user-has-a-domestic-or-domestic-and-international-calling-plan-license"></a>Vea lo que los usuarios de países o regiones pueden realizar llamadas salientes a si el usuario tiene un nacional o nacionales y Plan de llamadas internacionales de licencia
+### <a name="see-what-countriesregions-users-can-make-outbound-calls-to-if-the-user-has-a-domestic-or-domestic-and-international-calling-plan-license"></a>See what countries/regions users can make outbound calls to if the user has a Domestic or Domestic and International Calling Plan license

 |**A - D**| **E - H**|**I - L**|**M - O**|**P - S**|**T - Z**|